 But for non-emergency issues, you can reach out to several other hotlines for information about opioid use and opioid addiction treatment resources.

 - Covenant House Teen Hotline: This organization has served the needs of runaways in crisis for many years since they may be more likely to encounter issues with drugs and alcohol because of fleeing an abusive home environment or even human trafficking: 1-800-RUNAWAY (786-2929).

 - Crisis Text Line: The only national hotline designed for those in crisis who prefer texting as a form of communication: text CONNECT to 741741.

 - Centers for Disease Control and Prevention.
-(2016).
-Drug Overdose Death Data.
+(2018).
+Opioid Overdose: Drug Overdose Deaths.